The Benefits of Licorice Root for Women

 During menopause, dropping estrogen levels lead to uncomfortable symptoms such as hot flashes.
 In several studies, menopausal women given licorice supplements reported a reduction in hot flash severity or duration.

 Many compounds found in licorice root are also estrogenic, and can activate estrogen receptors in the body.
-One interesting study looked at a compound called liquiritigenin, and found that its estrogenic properties has the added benefit of selectively triggering beta estrogen receptors without stimulating the alpha estrogen receptors that are linked to increased breast tumor formation.
+One interesting study1 looked at a compound called liquiritigenin, and found that its estrogenic properties has the added benefit of selectively triggering beta estrogen receptors without stimulating the alpha estrogen receptors that are linked to increased breast tumor formation.
 The researchers believe that further experiments with liquiritigenin could lead to a safer alternative to traditional estradiol hormone therapy for treating menopause symptoms.

-A separate study looked specifically at the impacts of another licorice compound isoliquiritigenin, which instead reduces estrogen.
+A separate study2 looked specifically at the impacts of another licorice compound isoliquiritigenin, which instead reduces estrogen.
 Researchers found that exposure of ovarian follicle cells to isoliquiritigenin actually leads to a decrease in the expression of the genes needed to produce sex hormones.
 While animal trials are still needed, it’s possible that in reproductive organs, this reduction in estrogen could have impacts on fertility.
 Keep in mind, both of these studies were looking at isolated compounds, not at the whole licorice root.

 Licorice Root for PCOS